examining our motives

 "Mr. Deresiewicz spends a long time considering college admissions because a vast number of crimes, he suggests, are committed in its name.
 We’ve created kids who throughout their high school years are unable to do anything they can’t put on a résumé.
 They’re blinkered overachievers.
 Once they’re in college, they don’t know what to do with themselves, so they jump through the only hoop that’s bathed in a spotlight: finance.
 He argues that many miss truer and more satisfying callings."

 Feeling compelled to help our children pursue success as defined by the elite universities, only to find twenty years later that the pursuit was a wild goose chase, will certainly bring regret.
-When we sacrifice regular participation in church because our kids need to be in sports (so they can get a scholarship or have athletic achievements to include on their college application), and realize after it's too late that we haven't passed our faith on to our kids—won't we regret that for the rest of our lives?
+If we sacrifice regular participation in church because our kids need to be in sports (so they can get a scholarship or have athletic achievements to include on their college application), and realize after it's too late that we haven't passed our faith on to our kids—won't we regret that for the rest of our lives?
 What were we doing?

 In our prayer journal, we can develop a Rule of Life and let our Rule be our standard by which we make decisions for ourselves and our families.
 As I developed my Rule, I simply became specific about describing "This is how I live my life..."

 Staying balanced is impossible these days.
 We may achieve balance for a few weeks, and then something happens and we find we are out of balance again....watching too much TV, or traveling too much on the weekends, or spending too much time at work.
 Our lives are like a swinging pendulum—we pass balance as we are swinging from one extreme to the other.
 The regular practice of examining how we are living, and making adjustments, is essential to wise living.
 If your life is like mine, balance doesn't just happen on its own.